nhoizey/11ty-reduced-test-cases/src/index.md

 ---
 layout: "default.njk"
-title: "-> This is the title of the page that is generated <-"
+title: "-> This is the title of the NORMAL page that IS generated <-"
 ---

 Hello!